 European Association for Psychotherapy (EAP)

 EABP is a fully accepted European Wide Accrediting Organisation (EWAO) of the European Association of Psychotherapy (EAP).
-As such EABP has a seat on the Governing Board of EAP and is a member of the the European Wide Organisations Committee (EWOC).
-(For more information about the EAP, click here.)
+As such EABP has a seat on the Governing Board of EAP and is a member of the European Wide Organisations Committee (EWOC).

-Body-Psychotherapy Training Schools can now apply for European Accredited Psychotherapy Training Institute (EAPTI) status.
-All graduates from such an Institute can then be awarded the ECP.
-Such a school or institute has to be (i) registered with the NAO in their country; and (ii) accredited by EABP through The FORUM of Body-Psychotherapy Organisations (or by another EWAO).
-Their Body-Psychotherapy 'method' or 'modality' also needs to have been scientifically validated (see above).
+To apply for European Accredited Psychotherapy Training Institute (EAPTI) status the institute has to be registered with the NAO in their country and accredited by EABP through the FORUM of Body Psychotherapy Organisations or by another EWAO.
+Their body psychotherapy 'method' or 'modality' also needs to have been scientifically validated.

-All Full Members of EABP in the various European countries are now encouraged to apply for the ECP and EABP will help these people get 'grand-parented' onto the ECP Register.
-Other Body-Psychotherapists, already on a National Register, may have to join EABP to get their European-wide accreditation, though in several countries the EABP National Association is a member of the NAO and a second 'separate' membership is not necessary.
-Once a significant number of Body-Psychotherapists in all the various countries are properly on the National Register of Psychotherapists in that country, Body-Psychotherapy will be properly and generally established professionally in a number of the major European countries and one of our main organisational aims will be fulfilled.
+All Full Members of EABP in the various European countries are encouraged to apply for the ECP and EABP is assisting these people to get onto the ECP Register.
+Other body psychotherapists, already on a National Register, may have to join EABP to get their European-wide accreditation, though in several countries the EABP National Association is a member of the NAO and a second 'separate' membership is not necessary.

-Members of EABP and other Body-Psychotherapists play a very significant role in the day-to-day running, the establishment of the structure, and the politics of EAP – and thus in the emerging profession of psychotherapy in Europe.
-This helps keep open a general awareness that Body-Psychotherapy is a significant mainstream branch of Psychotherapy.
-We encourage other Body-Psychotherapists to think, act, write and publish from this perspective.
-The EAP International Journal of Psychotherapy has accepted several articles from Body-Psychotherapists and about Body-Psychotherapy.
+Members of EABP play a very significant role in the day-to-day running, the establishment of the structure, and the politics of EAP – and thus in the profession of psychotherapy in Europe.